 The Bialik-Rogozin School is a paradigm of academic excellence, humanitarianism, and co-existence for children — Jewish and Arab Israelis — as well as for students representing 48 nations, many of whom are new immigrants, children of foreign workers, and refugees traumatized by violence.
 The school underscores the potential of possibility, strengthened by a tenacious belief that all children deserve the basic right of education in environments in which they can learn, grow, and thrive.
 In becoming a national and international model for education in a global age, the Bialik-Rogozin School represents all those dedicated to children, achievement, and civil, tolerant societies.

 In 2011 Tal launched Educational Insights, an organization dedicated to the strengthening and advancement of public schools in Israel, with a focus on providing school principals with support and resources to realize their educational visions and goals.
-Education Insights is currently involved in 28 schools, with 13,000 students and 1,506 volunteers.
+Educational Insights is currently involved in 34 schools, with 15,400 students and 1,500 volunteers.

 The Initiative currently operates in the social periphery in the center of Israel as well as in the northern part of the country.
 Government officials are studying the Initiative’s model with the intent to implement it across all of Israel.
-The Municipal model currently includes 7 elementary schools and creates an opportunity for real collaboration with the city, expanding the scope of impact of education in a city-wide approach.
+The Municipal model currently includes 2 cities with a total of 15 elementary schools and high schools and creates an opportunity for real collaboration with the city, expanding the scope of impact of education in a city-wide approach.